xtuml/training/doc-training/process/HOWTO-create-a-course.md

   - Create new corresponding modules in the openlearning course

 ### Step 4 - Add Course Pages
   - Create a video for the page/topic.
-Pass the video to Dean McArthur to upload it to youTube xtUML organization.
+Pass the video to Dean McArthur or Keith Brown to upload it to youTube xtUML organization.
+Here are some specific points to note when creating a video:
+    - Use GPS Watch as much as possible
+    - All models used should be available in the xtuml/models repository
+    - Keep video segments to 3 mins or less (if you are struggling with this limit, ask for input from the team)
+    - Prefer real world abstractions.  (e.g. Use ```dog * --- * dog owner``` over ```foo * --- * bar```
+    - Use recording window dimensions that scale to 16x9 cleanly
+    - Consider using zooming in the recording tool to focus in on a key area
+    - When performing actions, do them as a new user would, not advanced user shortcuts
   - Create page using page template [2]
     - Explain the topic in the text
     - Link to the youTube video